atong01/BalabanLineIntersection/docs/index.rst

 in the overall time complexity of the algorithm because if the number of segments did not shrink then we would be performing n SearchInStrip operations.

+..
+TODO:: what happens if all staircases are constant size?

 A Second Attempt
 ++++++++++++++++